hetslop/hetslop/README.md

 info:
 - all my socials are private, and so is my personal life. you may ask for one, but i will ask for your age first, as none of them are sfw. you must be of legal age — please understand!

-byf:
-- i have bipolar and narcicism , pretty much insufferable to talk with

 dni:
 - basic dni criteria
 - pedophilia / rape / incest culture or proship. if i figure out youre proship / darkship / comship or whatever related to that, ill block you im sorry